tetcoin/ink-docs/docs/macros-attributes/chain-extension.md

 - Due to technical limitations it is not possible to refer to the `ErrorCode` associated type using `Self::ErrorCode` anywhere within the chain extension and its defined methods.
   Instead chain extension authors should directly use the error code type when required.
-  This limitation might be lifted in future versions of ink!.
+  This limitation might be lifted in future versions of pro!.
 - It is not possible to declare other chain extension traits as super traits or super chain extensions of another.